 A loose tooth can potentially be saved, depending on how loose it is and if it responds to a simple splinting procedure to protect the tooth for a couple of weeks.

 In extreme cases a dentist or surgeon may have to take appropriate action without your consultation, but they will always act in your best interest.
 If this is the case, the dentist will do the best they can to save your teeth.

 Alternatively, it may well be possible to offer painkillers as a temporary measure.
 This can reduce pain, but also allow time for swelling and bleeding to reduce and healing to begin.
 A better assessment can then be made when you are not in so much pain.

 Infection within teeth is often as a result of decay.

 Decay breaks down the tooth surface and bacteria can get inside the tooth where there are nerves and blood vessels.

 Once an infection is within the tooth it can get into the bloodstream.
 Ultimately this could result in sepsis.

-There are some instances where the risk of infection is greater, such as those undergoing chemotherapy, as the immune system is weakened.
+There are some instances where the risk of infection is increased, such as those undergoing chemotherapy, which causes the immune system to be weakened.
 For these types of patients removing the tooth is the best course of action for overall oral and physical health.